 VIMTrek: SmartBIM transferred its interest in serving as an anchor tenant at St. Elizabeths East to its sister company, VIMTrek, this year.
 VIMTrek is a company that utilizes Visual Information Modeling (“VIM”) to translate Building Information Modeling (“BIM”) into 3D visuals.
 VIMTrek, and its partner, Treasury Advisory Services, are interested in working with the District and the selected Master Developer to create an Innovation Center to provide office and demonstration facilities at St. Elizabeth East for BIM and VIM technologies as well as programs to train and educate students, District residents, and others in the building trades on how to use visualization tools to meet energy and security needs.

-The District is leading efforts to transform the St. Elizabeths East chapel into a Demonstration Center.
+The District has lead efforts to transform the St. Elizabeths East chapel into a Demonstration Center.
 The community named the center the “R.I.S.E.”
-(REL8.INOV8.STIMUL8.ELEV8) Demonstration Center, as the Center will bridge the gap between the innovation field and local community until the development of permanent Innovation Hub space is possible.
+(REL8.INOV8.STIMUL8.ELEV8) Demonstration Center, as the Center seeks to bridge the gap between the innovation field and local community until the development of permanent Innovation Hub space is possible.
 The purpose of the Demonstration Center is to build interest in the campus redevelopment by immediately drawing the surrounding community into the campus and begin to create bonds with the residents and the Innovation Hub efforts.
 The utilization of the chapel presents a particularly unique opportunity to kick-off the Innovation Hub efforts, as it allows the District to leverage the local community’s affinity for the chapel and simultaneously build on the excitement and interest from the Gateway DC efforts and the gateway pavilion.
-The completion of the redevelopment of the chapel is scheduled for Summer 2014.
+The redevelopment of the chapel was completed during the Summer of 2014.
 The District’s tech partners, including the University of the District of Columbia’s Community College and Microsoft while the permanent MIC is in development, will provide programming at the Demonstration Center.
-In addition, the Demonstration Center will provide flexible conference space that can also be used as temporary space/demonstration areas for the campus’ anchor technology tenants.
+In addition, the Demonstration Center provides flexible conference space that can also be used as temporary space/demonstration areas for the campus’ anchor technology tenants.